victorv/defichain-trader-webapp/CFP.md

 # Improvements

-## Notifications for swaps
+## Notifications for user defined pool swaps
-I would like to support Telegram notifications for pool swaps on the following 4 metrics:
+I would like to support Telegram notifications for pool swaps that were created by the user in Account->Swaps on the following 4 metrics:
 - get notified when your stop-loss target is reached
 - get notified when your limit-buy target is reached
 - get notified when there is a low enough discount as per DeFiChain oracle